-In 1998, then Dean John Sexton announced a precedent-setting gift of $5 million from an alumnus of the Root-Tilden Scholarship, Jerome H. Kern ’60, that began a major capital campaign to raise $30 million for the Program.
-To honor Mr. Kern’s generous contribution, the Law School renamed the Program as the Root-Tilden-Kern Scholarship Program.
-Mr. Kern is the Chairman of Symphony Media Systems, LLC, and was formerly a senior partner of the law firm Baker & Botts.
+In 1998, then Dean John Sexton announced a precedent-setting gift of $5 million from an alumnus of the Root-Tilden Scholarship, Jerome H. Kern ’60, that began a major capital campaign to raise $30 million for the program.
+To honor Kern’s generous contribution, the Law School renamed the program the Root-Tilden-Kern Scholarship Program.
+Kern is the Chairman of Symphony Media Systems and was formerly a senior partner of the law firm Baker & Botts.
 In 2004, under the leadership of Dean Richard Revesz, the Law School successfully completed its campaign goal of $30 million and now offers full-tuition scholarships to 20 students each year.

-During its more than 50 year history, the scholarship has served as a role model for public service scholarships around the country.
-For example, in announcing the Gates Scholarship in 2006, the University of Washington stated that it had designed its program to model the Root-Tilden-Kern Program.
+During its more than 50-year history, the scholarship has served as a role model for public service scholarships around the country.
+For example, in announcing the Gates Scholarship in 2006, the University of Washington stated that it had modeled its program after the Root-Tilden-Kern Program.